codecrafting-io/adoldap/README.md

  > :warning: **WARNING:** :warning: This library still on alfa, so testing is on the way and newer versions may break backwards compability.

-The AdoLDAP is a small PHP library to seamless search and authenticate on the Active Directory with ADO and LDAP.
-In short terms it provides the following benefits (:star::star::star::star::star:):
+The AdoLDAP is a small PHP library to seamless search and authenticate on Active Directory with ADO and LDAP.
+In short terms it provides the following benefits:

 - :star: Seamless way to connect to Active Directory, not requiring a single configurtion, not even a server if you wanted.
 - :star: A nice semantic syntax that is easy/reusable/fun to use.
-You can use pre built searchs to find Users, Computers and Groups, handling them as object Model, with a easy human readable get/set syntax.
+You can use pre built searchs to find Users, Computers and Groups, handling them as objects, with a easy human readable get/set syntax.
 - :star: A fluent QueryBuilder having support for both [LDAP](https://docs.microsoft.com/en-us/windows/win32/adsi/ldap-dialect) and [SQL](https://docs.microsoft.com/en-us/windows/win32/adsi/sql-dialect) dialects.
 - :star: Tools to discover information about you current env, regarding to the available Domain Controllers, connected DCs, main DCs, domain name etc.
 - :star: Native PHP data type handling.
 No strangeous and obscure `VARIANT` objects for returned values, with a nice Iterator interface to loop through objects.